 The Samco Advantage

 Our Heidelberg QMDI Pro waterless offset press gives you the best of both worlds.
-It eliminates the time consuming steps of making films and offline plates.
+It eliminates the time consuming steps of making films and offlineprinting plates.
 The press also analyzes the image on the sheet and automatically calculates and sets the correct ink key settings.
 This helps with a faster press setup to get the inks up to the correct densities.
 Together, these technologies save time and money, thereby lowering the threshold of printing smaller quantities on an offset press.

 In addition, the press is also fitted with an infrared (IR) dryer so that press sheets are ready to be printed on the second side or trimmed almost immediately with little to no drying time required.

 Don’t believe the myth that the quality of digital printing is not as good as offset printing.
 In most instances, the quality is nearly identical and most people can’t tell the difference between the two.
 It usually comes down to quantity and turnaround which determine which technology is more suitable.
-All our presses, digital and offset, are meticulously maintained and calibrated to ensure colour consistency.
-Our offset presses eliminate most of the disadvantages associated with offset printing to bring you the benefits of both technologies.
+All our presses, digital and offset printing machines, are meticulously maintained and calibrated to ensure colour consistency.
+Our direct-to-press offset presses eliminate most of the disadvantages associated with offset printing to bring you the benefits of both technologies.

 Samco Printers is a full service commercial printer providing exceptional offset, digital and large format printing in Vancouver, British Columbia, Canada using the latest pre-press, printing and finishing technologies.
-We also have a fully equipped art department to handle your graphic and web design needs.
+We also have a fully equipped art department to handle your graphic design needs.

 Need help?
 Let us help you get started or put the finishing touches on your printed materials.
 Our Art Director will be happy to spend some time with you.
 Give us a call at 604.683.6991 or send an email to firstname.lastname@example.org